 - EO 4(f) requires publishing “minimum elements for an SBOM,” and EO 10(j) formally defines an SBOM as a “formal record containing the details and supply chain relationships of various components used in building software… The SBOM enumerates [assembled] components in a product… analogous to a list of ingredients on food packaging.”

-The LF has been developing and refining SPDX for over ten years; SPDX is used worldwide and is in the process of being approved as ISO/IEC Draft International Standard (DIS) 5962.
+The LF has been developing and refining SPDX for over ten years; SPDX is used worldwide and is approved as ISO/IEC International Standard 5962:2021.
 SPDX is a file format that identifies the software components within a larger piece of computer software and metadata such as the licenses of those components.
 SPDX 2.2 already supports the current guidance from the National Telecommunications and Information Administration (NTIA) for minimum SBOM elements.
 Some ecosystems have ecosystem-specific conventions for SBOM information, but SPDX can provide information across all arbitrary ecosystems.

 SPDX is real and in use today, with increased adoption expected in the future.
 For example:

 - An NTIA “plugfest” demonstrated ten different producers generating SPDX.
 SPDX supports acquiring data from different sources (e.g., source code analysis, executables from producers, and analysis from third parties).

 - A corpus of some LF projects with SPDX source SBOMs is available.

 - Various LF projects are working to generate binary SBOMs as part of their builds, including yocto and Zephyr.